Alcohol bottles on the table and a drunken person laying on the bed

 Tips for Avoiding Intoxication

 So what can we do to avoid intoxication?
 Is it possible to still drink without becoming drunk?
 Yes!
-However, given alcohol’s negative effects on both our short- and long-term physical and mental health, it’s worth limiting our consumption or quitting alcohol altogether.
+However, given alcohol’s negative effects on both our short- and long-term physical and mental health, it’s worth limiting consumption or quitting alcohol altogether.
 It’s even possible our body is sending us signals to reduce drinking.
-However, if we do choose to drink, here are six tips for avoiding intoxication:
+However, if we do choose to drink, here are 6 tips for avoiding intoxication:

 • Practice mindful drinking.
 Mindful drinking involves being more conscious and present while we drink.
 It improves our self-awareness and self-control, and encourages us to make more intentional choices.
 For instance, we can practice mindful drinking by setting limits before we go out or by paying attention to the flavors of the beverage we’re consuming and the atmosphere of our environment.